 Ino hesitated, but the other woman took the chart out of the younger girl's hands and mumbled, "We told her that."

 "Do you have younger brothers and sisters?"
 Sakura studied the two teenagers with deep interest.

 "No, we're both only children, why?"
 Ino raised a questioning eyebrow.

-"How old do you think you are Sakura?"
-Tsunade asked seriously.
+"How old do you think you are, Sakura?"
+Tsunade asked with a face like stone.

 "Aren't you supposed to tell me that?"
 Sakura murmured.
 She looked down at her hands and arms, her confusion growing by the minute.
 She felt tall in this bed, and if the boy was her friend, he looked quite a bit older than she felt.
 "Well...
 I'd say eight but..."

-"Eight," the older blonde repeated with a frown.
+"Eight," the older blonde repeated with narrowed eyes.
 "Sakura, try eighteen."

-"Eighteen...
-Yeah right."
-She laughed – that was just crazy.
+"Eighteen...yeah right."
+She snorted out a laugh – that was just crazy.
 Eighteen?
 Now she knew they were pulling her leg.

-"Naruto, Ino, step outside a moment, I need to talk to you," Tsunade ordered sharply, turning away from her and exiting the room abruptly.
+"Naruto, Ino, step outside a moment, I need to talk to you," Tsunade ordered sharply, turning away from her and abruptly exiting the room.